HudsonSchumaker/Game-Development-Patterns/README.md

 # Game-Development-Patterns
-Create engaging games by using standard design patterns witv C#
+Create engaging games by using standard design patterns with C#